 3 Reasons Why TradingView is Worth the Money

 1. Automatic Stock Indicator Ratings

-Most people do not want to learn the in-depth details of how each indicator works.
-This innovation allows you to save time, by getting an instant readout of which indicators are bullish, bearish or neutral.
+Most people do not want to learn how each indicator works in-depth.
+This innovation allows you to save time by getting an instant readout of which indicators are bullish, bearish, or neutral.

-When you view a chart, you can simply click on “Technicals” and you are presented with 3 gauges.
-Left shows the oscillating indicators like relative strength, stochastics, and Average Directional Index.
-On the right, you have a selection of Moving Averages, Simple, Exponential and even Ichimoku Cloud.
+When you view a chart, you can simply click on “Technicals,” and you are presented with three gauges.
+The left gauge shows the oscillating indicators like relative strength, stochastics, and the Average Directional Index.
+On the right, you have a selection of Moving Averages, Simple, Exponential, and even Ichimoku Cloud.

 2. TradingView Advanced Charts

-With this selection of charts, you have everything you will need as an advanced trader.
-Plus, with the Premium membership, you also get Level II insight, fully integrated.
-Well done TradingView.
+This chart selection gives you everything you will need as an advanced trader.
+You also get Level II insight, fully integrated with the Premium membership.
+Well done, TradingView.

 Did I mention the charts are fast and beautiful?